Increasing Aspiration.

 – Need for new entry routes via apprenticeships, upskilling, and employment pathways

-Health inequalities & fit note depencency
+Health inequalities & fit note dependency

 – Higher reliance on fit notes suggests gaps in keeping residents in work or transitioning them back into employment